Kasol · 5-day plan

 When to travel

-Optimal: April – June, September – November.
+Optimal: April to June, September to November.
 April to June brings warming days and the trekking-season opening; April is still cold at trek altitudes.
 September to November is post-monsoon clarity.
 December to February is cold with snow on the higher trek routes (Kheerganga becomes a winter trek with crampons).
-The monsoon (July-August) is heavy and the road is landslide-prone — the famous 2003 cloudburst flash flood was catastrophic.
+The monsoon (July-August) is heavy and the road is landslide-prone, the famous 2003 cloudburst flash flood was catastrophic.

 Where to stay across the trip